JunisvaultCo/Game_with_Procedural_Racetrack/README.md

 Written by Iulia-Silvia Plăiașu

 Uses the https://github.com/UPB-Graphics/gfx-framework framework.
-It is an implementation for the second homework from the Elements of Computer Graphics class, but with a racetrack which was not in the assigment.
+It is an implementation for the second homework from the Elements of Computer Graphics class, but with a racetrack which was not in the assignment.
 (Assignment: https://www.youtube.com/watch?v=eyZwa6lDm14 )

 Example run: